cyberus-technology/guest-tests/doc/DEVELOPER.md

 _This documentation focuses on our internal engineering pipeline and not on any public read-only mirror._

+## General Remarks

+Please note that our Nix tooling is split into `nix/public` and `nix/cyberus/`.
+The latter only works if you are onboarded to our internal infrastructure.
+However, the public functionality offers build support but without additional convenience.

 ## Code Style

 We use `pre-commit` via [`pre-commit-hooks.nix`](https://github.com/cachix/pre-commit-hooks.nix)